yhuiuc/hyperparameters/README.md

 2. Hyperparameter Tuning (optimization.py): search the optimal values for the chosen, influential hypaparameters.
 In our case, we identified three out of nine hyperparameters as influential hyperparameters.

-As a result, we obtain an optimized XGBoost alogrithm that allows the data-driven models to be more efficiently and effectively to predict target system behaviors.
+As a result, we obtain an optimized XGBoost alogrithm that allows the data-driven model to be more efficiently and effectively to predict target system behaviors.